 - Fear of persecution for race,

 - Fear of persecution for nationality, or

-- Membership in a particular social group.
+- Fear of persecution for membership in a particular social group

-If the individual has felt persecuted or fears persecution, they can file an I-589 form, Application for Asylum and for Withholding of Removal.
-In order to be granted asylum, there must be proof of persecution or risk of persecution upon returning to their home country.
-You must complete your application within one year after arriving in the country.
-You can include your spouse and children in the application, if they are in the U.S.
+If an individual has felt persecuted or fears persecution, they can file an I-589 form, Application for Asylum and/or Withholding of Removal.
+To be granted asylum, the applicant may provide proof of persecution or risk of persecution upon returning to their home country.
+These are known as “corroborating documents” and they can include medical reports, police reports, affidavits/letters from family members, partners, or friends who can validate your claims.

 You may apply for employment authorization if 150 days have passed after USCIS received your complete asylum application, excluding any delays caused by you, and if no decision has been made on your application.

 To apply for employment authorization, you must first meet certain requirements:

 - No decision has been made on your application

 - 150 days passed since USCIS received your application